jpleva91/about-me/README.md

 # About Me

 ## Before GA:
-I was working as a Sales Manager at a Denver located Subaru Dealership.
+I was working as a Sales Manager at a local Subaru Dealership.

 ## Outcomes support I need:
 Help updating my LinkedIn account, as well as what to include/omit from my resume.